-The registration deadline for the fall 2019 launch is August 24, 2019.
-The date of the kickoff training is September 7, 2019.
+The registration deadline for the winter 2020 launch is January 11, 2020.
+The date of the kickoff training is January 25, 2020.
 Answers to frequently asked questions and instructions on how to register your group for the training can be found below.

 Q: How and how often do new Formation Groups launch?

-A: New Formation Groups are launched quarterly with the first official launch in the fall of 2019.
+A: New Formation Groups are launched quarterly with the first official launch in January of 2020.
 Formation Groups are kicked off by a full day (9am-3pm) training at Trinity’s Westside location, attendance at which is required to receive the curriculum and begin your group.
 This training is both instructive and immersive in nature—you will learn how to run a meeting as well as experience your first group meeting with your group members.

 Q: Is there a cost to participating in a Formation Group?

 A: Yes.
 The cost is $50 per group participant.
 This covers the curriculum as well as lunch at the kickoff training.

 Q: How are the nine months framed?
 Is there a specific curriculum?

 A: The curriculum is divided into seven movements, which address the following guiding questions: